 A Unit Outline communicates to students essential information about the purpose and learning design of your unit.
 The audience of your unit outline is the students enrolled in your unit.

-The Code of Conduct for Teaching and Learning [PDF 33KB] and Rule 2 - Academic Assessment [Word 46KB] mandate that certain information about your unit is communicated to students in the Unit Outline within the first week of the academic timetable.
+The Code of Conduct for Teaching and Learning [PDF 33KB] and Rule 6 - Admission, Assessment and Student Progress mandate that certain information about your unit is communicated to students in the Unit Outline by the start date of the unit.

 The unit outline should be provided to students through the unit's MyLO site, you may also be provide it to them in hard copy, but this is not required.